 This is why the term “demon” was regularly applied to sudden or unexpected supernatural occurrences, they believe.
 The ancient commentaries on Aristophanes’ play called “Peace” explain the role Lamia played in Greek mythology.
 She was a queen of what is now Libya who was beloved by Zeus, the greatest of all Greek gods.

 When Zeus’ wife Hera robbed her of her children from this union, Lamia went on a killing spree, destroying every child she could lure into her power.
 Athenian mothers were even known to use her as a threat to frighten children who were misbehaving.

 Flavius Philostratus, in his work titled “Life of Apollonius of Tyana,” described Lamia as a “fiend.”
 In his retelling, she was a beautiful woman who seduced young men in order to devour them.

-John Keats’ poem “Lamia,” written in 1819, was inspired by reading Philostratus’ story in Robert Burton’s work “Anatomy of Melancholy,” which was written in 1621.
+John Keats’ poem “Lamia,” written in 1819, was inspired by the reading of Philostratus’ story in Robert Burton’s work “Anatomy of Melancholy,” written in 1621.

-Some stories depict Lamia with the upper body of a woman but the lower half of a snake; her name in ancient Greek translates roughly to “rogue shark.”
-Other tales of Greek mythology represent her as a woman with paws, scales and male genitalia — or even as a swarm of multiple monsters that resemble vampires.
+Some stories depict Lamia with the upper body of a woman but with the lower half as that of a snake; her name in ancient Greek translates roughly to “rogue shark.”
+Other tales of Greek mythology represent her as a woman with paws, scales, and male genitalia—or even as a swarm of multiple monsters that resemble vampires.